mgimond/Intro-to-git-GitHub/stage_commit.md

   6. You can once again run the `git status` command to check that any change in your local repo was properly staged and commited.

       <img src="img/status_clean.png" width=450 />

+      The message may state that "your branch is ahead of 'origin/main'".
+This is just to remind you that the changes made locally to your repo have not been reflected on Github.com.